guptakaran11/grasskode-website/content/post/rant/greentravel.md

 <hr/>

 This rant was not in order to enlighten people about the ill effects of plastic.
 With all that is going around, if people care about things, there is enough to tell them what a big crisis we are facing.
 This rant was for those who wish to start reducing their plastic footprint and find it too much of a hassle.
 Or those who think that it's too much of a hassle while travelling.

+Of course, it is extremely difficult to stop generating plastic waste *completely* but if buying every single bottle of water or every single one time use plastic packaging hurts we are in the right direction.
+If we know the amount of waste we are generating we are in the right direction.
+If waste is generated in an amount that can be managed there is hope.

 Do let us know if you know of and practice any other way of reducing your plastic footprint and amount of waste generation.
 We'd be happy to adapt it into our travel regime. :smile: